-'Motion Disabled' is a digital exploration of the bodies of people who are physically different.
-The work uses motion capture, a technique more commonly associated with feature films and computer games, along with 3D animation to create a kinetic connection with the human form - beautiful everyday movements highlighting all the intricacies and uniqueness of each person's physicality.
+Motion Disabled is a digital exploration of the bodies - the biological pathologies - of people who are physically different.
+The work makes use of motion capture, a technique more commonly associated with feature films and computer games, along with 3D animation to create a kinetic connection with the human form - beautiful everyday movements highlighting all the intricacies and uniqueness of each person's physicality.

 |Which Way North: Part of the Great Exhibition of the North 2018 - Great North Museum, Newcastle upon Tyne, United Kingdom

-Duration: 22 Jun 2018 → 9 Sep 2018
+Duration: 22 Jun 2018 → 9 Sept 2018